mech/Notes/Design (Product)/UI.md

 * The focus of the solution circles around human beings, rather than interfaces or apps.
 * Adding a new feature doesn't just mean sticking it on top of the UI — you have to blend it with the existing design, with the user in mind.
 A feature needs to be added in a way that feels natural to the user.
 It can't be forced.
 * Demonstrating value before asking for something - Value proposition.
+* Human think in flow - See the UI Stack (Ideal State, Blank State, Partial State, Error State)
+* How does the flow of the page "read"?
+* Being a good designer - being a good visual designer - requires intentionality.

 When it comes to the design of complex behaviors and interactions, we've found that focusing too early on pixel pushing, widget design, and specific interactions can get in the way of effectively designing a comprehensive framework in which all the product's behaviors can fit.
 Instead, we need to consider the big picture first and rendering our solutions in low-fidelity manner.